 - All of the above help to reduce operator discomfort and fatigue, especially for one handed keyboard operators

 - The Optimized keyboard has been expressly designed to be logical and efficient in use, facilitating increased user productivity, it has been specifically designed to minimize finger-travel-time.
 The layout of the alphabet characters are positioned in accordance with their frequency of occurrence in the English language, so that they fall more readily for use by the more agile index and middle fingers.
 This greatly reduces the amount of finger-travel-time thereby increasing your speed of data-entry.

-Our keyboard is known as a Radial Keyboard Design.
+Our one handed keyboard is known as a Radial Keyboard Design.
 It has been designed as a 21st century computer keyboard with none of the shortcomings of the QWERTY standard keyboard, a design that was contrived for use with the mechanical typewriters of the late 19th century.
 The Radial Keyboard design is about simplifying the future of data-entry!